 Install

 yothere ships as a single package on public PyPI.
-The core install gives you the fleet runner, the board, and the remote-brain client, everything you need to drive a headless fleet.
-The heavier surfaces (voice, the hosted web cockpit, the MCP server) are opt-in extras, so you only pull the dependencies you actually use.
+The core install is everything you need to pair a machine to the hosted cockpit and run agent turns on it: the CLI, the leaser that picks up queued jobs, the fleet runner, and the board.
+The optional surfaces (the MCP server, the LLM tiebreak) are extras, so you only pull the dependencies you use.

 Install from PyPI